Residential Electric Rates

 What is the Power Cost Adjustment (PCA)?

 The PCA is a rate mechanism electric utilities use to recover fluctuating purchased power costs.
-BMU currently purchases electricity from Kentucky Utilities at wholesale rates which are adjusted annually and fluctuate monthly with changes in fuel cost.
+BMU currently purchases electricity from American Municipal Power (AMP) at wholesale rates which are adjusted annually and fluctuate monthly with changes in fuel cost.
 The PCA enables BMU to recover these fluctuating wholesale power costs as they occur without overcharging or undercharging customers through fixed retail rates.